 In terms of compliance and due diligence, management's emphasis on safety consciousness and adherence to best practices is of utmost importance.
 Most of the work should be completed by people over 18 or perhaps sub-contracted.

-Property exposures: For manufacturers, the workplace, manufacturing site, and warehouse for raw materials and finished goods are components of an ignition source.
+Property exposures: For stores, the workplace, manufacturing site, and warehouse for raw materials and finished goods are components of an ignition source.
 Ignition sources are electricity, heating devices, and production machinery.
 Flammable chemicals used to do dying, finishing, or tanning should be labeled with signs and stored in approved containers as preventative measures.

 Dust from cutting, punching, and buffing operations can cause a fire in the event of a lack of proper dust collection systems.
 Loose fragments and filings from processing leather are flammable and increase fire hazards.